bowen-wu/postgraduate/english/word/core/Unit10-1.md

 - paycheck == salary 薪资，薪酬
 - by check/cheque 用支票支付
 - You might check the oven to see If your cookies are done.
-- It is legitimate to check suspects's phone contents without being authorized.
+- It is legitimate to check suspect's phone contents without being authorized.
 - The government is determined to check the growth of public spending.
 - Justices intended to check the power of the Administration.
 - check and balance 制衡